 Short selling at Fidelity

-Note that short sale orders may be executed during Premarket trading (8:00 a.m. to 9:28 a.m.
-EST), regular trading hours (9:30 a.m. to 4:00 p.m.
-EST), and After-Hours trading (4:00 p.m. to 8:00 p.m.
-EST).
+Note that short sale orders may be executed during premarket trading (8:00 a.m. to 9:28 a.m.
+ET), regular trading hours (9:30 a.m. to 4:00 p.m.
+ET), and after-hours trading (4:00 p.m. to 8:00 p.m.
+ET).
 No conditional or trailing stop orders in connection with a short sale may be entered.
-In addition, only U.S. stocks may be sold short.
+In addition, only US stocks may be sold short.
 Also, note that some securities may be ineligible to short, or there may be insufficient shares available to borrow in order to meet your request.
 All short sale orders may be reviewed by a Fidelity representative to determine the availability of shares.
-When you're placing an order to sell short on the Trade Stocks page, the number of shares available to borrow for that security appears next to the Quantity field once you've entered a valid symbol in the Symbol field.
+When you're placing an order to sell short on the Trade Stocks page, on the Trade Stocks page, when you enter a valid symbol, the number of shares available to borrow for that security appears next to Quantity.
 This number reflects share availability at a specific point in time; shares may not be available to borrow when you enter your order or when the trade settles.
 If insufficient shares are available at the time you place your order, you will receive an error message.
 If your order proceeds through verification and confirmation, shares have been located to cover an executed short sell order.
-However, note that share availability may change between the time the trade is executed and the settlement date, which usually takes place 2 business days later.
+However, the share's availability might change between the time the trade is executed and the settlement date—typically 2 business days later.
 If this occurs, the trade will fail and you will have to cover your short by repurchasing the shares in the open market, which could result in a loss.

-If the stock you've shorted is classified by Fidelity as Hard to Borrow, the interest rate you pay on the loan of these stocks may vary depending on a number of factors, including availability and supply and demand of shares.
-You can track these interest rate fluctuations by navigating to the Portfolio Positions page and clicking on the Hard-to-Borrow (HTB) icon next to a specific short position.
+If the stock you've shorted is classified by Fidelity as hard to borrow, the interest rate you pay on the loan of these stocks may vary depending on a number of factors, including availability and supply and demand of shares.
+You can track these interest rate fluctuations by navigating to the Portfolio Positions page and next to a short position, select Hard-to-Borrow (HTB).
 This will reveal details about the position, including the current interest rate on your security loan.